King Warrior Magician Lover: The Four Masculine Archetypes

 They are like templates or blueprints for our behavior.

-Carl Jung originally called these basic forms primordial images before adopting archetypes.
+Carl Jung originally referred to these basic forms as primordial images before adopting the term archetypes.

 To Jung, archetypes were the invisible fundamental units of the human mind that guided virtually all behavior.